 No, VOXEL models, or 3D space-filling grids are not supported.
 The input model should be composed of geometric primitives such as triangles, points, lines, quadrilaterals, NxM 2D grids, etc. Similarly, 3D volume elements such as tetrahedral or hexahedra are not supported, only surfaces.
 PDF3D supports models containing triangle meshes, lines and points, arrows, cubes, spheres, cylinders, cones, 3D labels, elevation grids, etc. See technical documentation and sample gallery for more details.

 Yes, Adobe Reader 9 for Linux includes 3D viewing support.
 See the Adobe Reader website for details.
-The PDF3D system is also available to generate 3D PDF files on both 32 and 64-bit Linux platforms.
+The PDF3D system is also available to generate 3D PDF files on Linux platforms.
 See Release notes for the current platforms.
 Linux viewers may not have the same features as other platforms.

 The 3D viewport can be arbitrarily specified to be placed in any rectangular area on the page.
 PDF3D-SDK also includes a full API for generating 2D text, line and area graphics, and full JPEG, PNG, TIFF, BMP images.
-Using the injection mode, a 3D view can also be placed in an existing 2D PDF document.
+Using the injection mode, a 3D view can also be placed in an existing 2D PDF document generated by another system.

 PDF3D tools have a built-in facility insert, append or prepend pages into an existing PDF document without using any external tools.
 A PDF generator or print driver program could be used to create the background PDF, including LaTeX or MS-Office.

 If you have a collection of 3D PDF